awsdocs/amazon-opensearch-service-developer-guide/doc_source/aes-handling-errors.md

 ## "Not Valid for the Object's Storage Class" Snapshot Error<a name="aes-troubleshooting-glacier-snapshots"></a>

-Amazon ES snapshots do not support the Amazon Glacier storage class\.
-You might encounter this error when you attempt to list snapshots if your S3 bucket includes a lifecycle rule that transitions objects to the Amazon Glacier storage class\.
+Amazon ES snapshots do not support the Glacier storage class\.
+You might encounter this error when you attempt to list snapshots if your S3 bucket includes a lifecycle rule that transitions objects to the Glacier storage class\.

-If you need to restore a snapshot from the bucket, restore the objects from Amazon Glacier, copy the objects to a new bucket, and [register the new bucket](es-managedomains-snapshots.md#es-managedomains-snapshot-registerdirectory) as a snapshot respository\.
+If you need to restore a snapshot from the bucket, restore the objects from Glacier, copy the objects to a new bucket, and [register the new bucket](es-managedomains-snapshots.md#es-managedomains-snapshot-registerdirectory) as a snapshot respository\.

 ## Invalid Host Header<a name="aes-troubleshooting-host-header"></a>